 Participating in a peer community like the Boomer Business Transformation Circle can give you access to peer firm metrics, expertise and other resources to help you along the way.

 Step 3: Train your team

 The next step involves identifying existing knowledge and skill set gaps.
-If you’re already delivering advisory services as one-off projects for certain clients, look at the projects you’ve done in the past.
+If you're already delivering advisory services as one-off projects for specific clients, look at the projects you've done in the past.
 Who worked on them?
 What went well?
 What mistakes can you learn from?

 Step 4: Engage your clients

-Let them know that your technology platform allows you to capture the data needed for analytics for clients and the firm.
-They will be excited to learn about the gaps you’ve identified and how you can begin working with them to fill those gaps strategically.
+Let them know that your technology platform lets you capture the data needed for analytics for clients and the firm.
+They will be excited to learn about the gaps you've identified and how you can begin working with them to fill those gaps strategically.
 Getting existing clients on board will help you build the advisory model and achieve quick wins.

 Step 5: Repeat the process